 These are the 7 most dangerous VPN security risks

-Although most paid Virtual Private Networks claim no logs or zero-log policy, unfortunately not all of them mean it.
-However, when it comes to free VPNs, these providers definitely log more than it is “healthy” for your privacy.
+Most paid Virtual Private Networks claim to have no logs or zero-log policies.
+Unfortunately, not all of them mean it.
+However, when it comes to free VPNs, these providers definitely log more than is “healthy” for your privacy.

-Whenever there is any limitation on your VPN service, you can be sure that there is logging involved; otherwise, how would the provider know how much data you have used, how many devices you have connected, and so on?
+Whenever there’s any limitation on your VPN service, you can be sure that logging is involved.
+Otherwise, how would the provider know how much data you’ve used, how many devices you have connected, and so on?

-Not all logs are evil, as you can see.
+Not all logs are evil.
 There are certain data that VPN providers do need to be able to maintain their quality service.
-As long as this information cannot lead to your identification and exposure, you should be safe.
+As long as this information can’t lead to your identification and exposure, you should be safe.

-If you pay with your credit or debit card, or via PayPal, there will be an identifiable transaction so you could be linked to a VPN account personally.
-This is not an option for those wanting full privacy and anonymity.
+If you pay with your credit card or via PayPal, there will be an identifiable transaction.
+This means you could be linked to a VPN account personally.
+It’s not an option for those who want complete privacy and anonymity.

-While a part of you would condemn illegal VPN practices (cyberstalking), you can’t forget about the main characteristic and promotional base of these services, i.e., your privacy and no logs whatsoever.
+While we all condemn illegal VPN practices (cyberstalking), you also can’t forget the main selling point of these services, i.e., your privacy and no logs whatsoever.

 #3 VPN service based in a Five/Nine/Fourteen Eyes country

-As you can see, it all boils down to what kind of logs the company has about you and whether they are willing to share these.
-A few dedicated premium VPN providers will go as far as moving their base to another more privacy-friendly country or shut down their servers in a surveillance-friendly country.
-In order to find out about this vital piece of information, you need to do your research right.
+As you can see, it all boils down to what kind of logs the company has about you and whether they’re willing to share these.
+Some dedicated premium VPN providers will go as far as moving their HQ to another, more privacy-friendly country.
+Or even shut down their servers in a surveillance-friendly country.

 So, whether you choose a provider based in a surveillance-friendly country or not, make sure the logs can’t hurt you and your anonymity.
 With that said, we would still consider a privacy-friendly country as a more secure base.

 Well, even if the previous three VPN security risks are not present, leaks can change everything in a second.
-No matter how good, powerful, and secure encryption and VPN protocols a VPN offers, a leak can expose you right away.
+No matter how good, powerful, and secure protocols a VPN offers, a leak can expose you right away.

-Basically, there can be IP (IPv4 and IPv6), DNS, and WebRTC leaks in relation to a VPN service.
-These all can be disastrous if the leaked information lands in the wrong hands, such as the prying eyes, i.e., your ISP, cybercriminals, and the government.
+Basically, a VPN can leak your IP (IPv4 and IPv6), DNS, or WebRTC address.
+These all can be disastrous if the leaked information lands in the wrong hands.

-A leak can disclose your physical location and your online activity as well.
+A leak can disclose your physical location and your online activity.
 Therefore, we advise you to only use a VPN that offers leak protection and a kill switch, too.
 Do not settle for less because it could cost you dearly.

-Unfortunately, more than one-third of Android VPNs have been found containing some kind of malware.
-These infections could be Trojans, adware, riskware, or spyware programs, for example.
-The VPNs for Android and iOS devices are also more dangerous when it comes to online privacy since they can ask for all kinds of permissions to have access to other third-party apps and data to work at all.
-However, granting these could seriously lower your chances to stay anonymous.
+VPNs for Android and iOS devices are also more dangerous when it comes to online privacy.
+This is because they can ask for all kinds of permissions for access to other third-party apps and data.
+However, granting these permissions could seriously lower your chances to stay anonymous.

-Being distracted by annoying third-party ads while using your mobile is only one thing; however, these infections may spy on you, collect personal data, record your text messages and calls, and steal your banking credentials, too.
-Make sure you know and trust your VPN before installing it.
+Being distracted by annoying third-party ads when using your smartphone is only one thing; however, these infections may spy on you, collect personal data, record your text messages and calls, and steal your banking credentials, as well.

 #7 Your IP address used as an exit node